-On the negative side, the rest of the course is not looking so good.
-Some fairways are better than others, but even the best ones still have a lot of dead spots, weed patches and other inconsistencies.
-It looks like a lot of work right now is being focused on the 15th fairway, so it is currently playing as a par-3 instead of a par-4.
-As you get off the “fairways” then you never know what you will find.
-It’s all pretty nasty with very little grass to be found.
+On the negative side, the rest of the course was not looking so good.
+Some fairways were better than others, but even the best ones still had a lot of dead spots, weed patches and other inconsistencies.
+It looked like a lot of work was being focused on the 15th fairway, so it was temporarily playing as a par-3 instead of a par-4.
+As you got off the “fairways” then you never knew what you would find.
+It was all pretty nasty with very little grass to be found.
 The bunkers tended to be thin with plenty of rocks in them.

 They do encourage players to go by “ground under repair” rules as they see fit, even though none of the bad spots are marked as such.
 There are just too many bad spots to mark everything.
 Our group played more of a lift, clean and place rule on balls in the fairway only, which I thought was fair.
 It sucks to hit a ball right down the middle and find yourself in a patch of hardpan sand and/or weeds.
 When we were off the fairway, though, we got whatever was there and it was generally quite rough in every sense of the word.

-The conditions make the already tricky sight lines throughout the course even more deceptive.
-There are many tees where you look out and can’t see anything resembling a fairway.
+The conditions made the already tricky sight lines throughout the course even more deceptive.
+There are many tees where you looked out and couldn’t see anything resembling a fairway.
 The angles of this course, like on many true links courses, were designed to throw off players visually.
 However, when you can’t see anything green at all, it’s really difficult to take a confident swing.
-The approach shots are much more welcoming because the greens are clear to see.
-They have also lined the burns with yellow stakes so they are more clear.
-Since there is no longer GPS in the carts, this is somewhat helpful.
+The approach shots were much more welcoming because the greens are clear to see.
+They have also lined the burns with yellow stakes so they were more clear.
+Since there is no longer GPS in the carts, this was somewhat helpful.

 They did also give each of our carts a yardage book, which was very nice and necessary.
 Again, this was the old yardage book.
 The hole designs haven’t changed at all (other than the temporary par-3 15th from the original layout).
 However, as I mentioned, some of the tee boxes were moved around, so you have to pay attention to which tee box you were hitting from.